Teiknibók: History and description

 The manuscript was given to Árni Magnússon along with two leaves from the Icelandic Physiologus dating to around 1200.
 The Árni Magnússon Institute in Iceland received the manuscript on 2 June 1991, which is in too poor a condition to be displayed permanently.

 21 leaves and a fragment of the manuscript survive.
-The leaves measure between 170–180 mm by 127–135 mm.
+The leaves measure between 170 and 180 mm by 127–135 mm.
 The condition of the manuscript is poor, affected by patches of rot and decay which has left holes in its pages.
 The illustrations themselves are faded and worn, and a number have been altered and others have been scribbled over.

-Four artists worked on the manuscript: Artist A (1330-1360) illustrated 15 sheets; Artist B (1360-1390) worked on 2 pages; Artist C (1450-1475) has left work on 22 pages; Artist D (c.
+Four artists worked on the manuscript: Artist A (1330–1360) illustrated 15 sheets; Artist B (1360–1390) worked on 2 pages; Artist C (1450–1475) has left work on 22 pages; Artist D (c.
 1500) is found on 8 pages.

 Battista suggests that the monastery at Þingeyrar is a likely source for the manuscript.
 Artist A also illuminated other Þingeyrar manuscripts including AM 227 fol.
 (Stjórn).
 The iconographic imagery of Teiknibók and the Þingeyrar manuscripts AM 227 fol. and AM 249 e fol. shows influence from fourteenth century East Anglian manuscript illustration.